bonomani/devmon/docs/TEMPLATES.md

               values or any unmatch statement (specially usefull for incomplet oids, prefer ".*" if there is no reason to use it!
 ```
-The switch statement can assign values from another OID to the target
+The switch statement can use values from other OIDs, like this:
-OID alias, depending on the value of the source OID alias, like this:
 ```
 dhcpStatus : SWITCH : {dhcpPoolSize} 0 = No DHCP, >0 = {dhcpAvail}
 ```